The Appeal of the DILF: Why Men Who Have Children are Sexy

 June 3, 2020 by Justin Lehmiller

-In the wake of Kobe Bryant’s death earlier this year, an ESPN news anchor shared a heartfelt story about Bryant’s love of being a father.
+In the wake of Kobe Bryant’s death, an ESPN news anchor shared a heartfelt story about Bryant’s love of being a father.
 The emotional tribute instantly went viral, resulting in the hashtag #girldad trending across several platforms.
 Fathers everywhere took to the internet to share their own parenting stories and express their love of being a dad.

 This appreciation for fatherhood seems to be a growing trend in Western culture.
 Some academic articles observe that the image of the “doting dad” has become hugely popular in mainstream media ; standing at the checkout you’ve most likely seen magazine covers with handsome celebrities – think Chris Hemsworth, Adam Levine, or David Beckham – pushing a stroller or carrying a small child in their arms.
 Gone are the days of the emotionally distant, authoritarian father figure; as a society, we now admire a man who can embrace his more emotional paternal side.

 The modern dad is warm, nurturing, and stable.
 And according to new research from our lab in the Department of Psychology at Kwantlen Polytechnic University, he is also sexy.